jcumby/ionic_materials_chem/lecture4.md

 		- wide range of chemistry, but problems with volume change and side reactions
 	- intercalation
 		- limited number of suitable materials
-- we can use galvanostatic measurements to learn a lot
+- we can understand the mechanism using galvanostatic electrochemistry